-Is there anyway to find a definitive answer nearly 50 years later, well the short answer is no, but by reading through the detail and listening to accounts of Armond Pelissetti, the first responding officer that night and Donald Fouke being interviewed on 'This is the Zodiac Speaking' (2007) and the 'Crimes of the Century' (1989) documentaries, we can say it is extremely likely a conversation between the police and the killer did occur.
-Of course memories get blurred over time and this can be understood, however there are definite red flags of such inconsistency, one finds it difficult to explain away
+Some people believe their denial of stopping and talking to the white male stems from the embarrassment of letting a killer on his way, whereas some people believe Donald Fouke, a respected police officer, over a merciless killer.
+Is there anyway to find a definitive answer nearly 50 years later?
+The short answer is no - but by reading through the detail and listening to the accounts of Armond Pelissetti, the first responding officer that night, and Donald Fouke being interviewed on 'This is the Zodiac Speaking' (2007) and the 'Crimes of the Century' (1989) documentaries, we can say it is extremely likely a conversation between the police and the killer did occur.
+Of course, memories get blurred over time and this is understandable, however, there are definite red flags of such inconsistency, one finds it difficult to explain away

-Donald Fouke on the other hand was at the same time (9.55 pm) making his approach to the crime scene, he had just passed Washington Street so his quickest and most direct route was north to Jackson Street, west along Jackson Street to Cherry Street and then south to the crime scene and this is exactly what he did.
-En route mind he noticed a white male on the north side of Jackson Street as he approached Maple Street, however believing he was looking for a black negro adult he slowed down as he passed the man but failed to stop or question him and then sped off up Jackson Street, before turning southbound into Cherry, where he stated in the 'This is the Zodiac Speaking' documentary he bumped into Armond Pelissetti who was cautiously scanning Cherry Street.
-It is then crucially that Donald Fouke said "He stopped us and said that he was looking for the white male that had just gone down the street.
-There was a little conversation about what the initial description was and he said no he was a white male, I then used a slang term and said oh that was the suspect."
-Clearly Donald Fouke was still under the impression he was on the lookout for a black male until he was corrected.
+Officer Donald Fouke, on the other hand, was at the same time (9:55 pm) making his approach to the crime scene - he had just passed Washington Street by Presidio Avenue - so his quickest and most direct route was north to Jackson Street, west along Jackson Street to Cherry Street and then south to the crime scene, which is exactly what he did.
+En route, he noticed a white male on the north side of Jackson Street as he approached Maple Street, however, believing he was looking for a black negro adult he slowed down as he passed the man, but failed to stop or question him, and then sped off up Jackson Street before turning southbound into Cherry.
+This is where he stated in the 2007 'This is the Zodiac Speaking' documentary that he bumped into Armond Pelissetti, who was cautiously scanning the alcoves and vehicles traveling up Cherry Street.
+It is then, crucially, that Donald Fouke said "He stopped us and said that he was looking for the white male that had just gone down the street.
+There was a little conversation about what the initial description was and he said no he was a white male, I then used a slang term and said oh that was the suspect".
+Clearly, Donald Fouke was still under the impression he was on the lookout for a black male until he was corrected.

-So the question to ask is, what was Donald Fouke doing with this extra time, of which there could be at least two minutes.
+So, the question to ask is, what was Donald Fouke doing with all this extra time, of which there could be at least two minutes?

 A big thanks to Alex Lewis for all his help on this subject.